Sunshine story: Beed farmer gave up his life's ambitions to set up orphanage'

-Farmer turned philanthropist Santosh Garje hopes to expand his campus to include a separate wing for orphan girls
+Farmer turned philanthropist Santosh Garje, who set up the Aai Foundation and an orphanage Balgram hopes to expand his campus to include a separate wing for orphan girls

 From the parched land of Beed, which finds its name in the hundred most backward districts of India, comes a heartwarming story of an activist.
 Santosh Garje, who at the age of 18, single-handedly set up the Aai Foundation and an orphanage Balgram, in the hope of providing shelter to destitute children in a small village called Govindwadi, in Beed district.
 Garje, now 29 years old, has managed to acquire a three-acre campus in Shivaji Nagar, Georai.
 He is currently able to provide free shelter and private school education to 40 students.